efarish/portfolio/aws/device_tracker/README.md

   <img src="./assets/img/arch3.jpg" />
 </p>

-This app supports 2 GraphQL queries and 1 mutation:
+This app API supports the following:

-1. Create User - Creating a user.
+1. Create User - A Mutation creating a user.
-1. Login - Logging into the application and receiving a JWT.
+1. Login - A Query for logging into the application and receiving a JWT.
-2. Get User - Using the JWT form the login, get user information.
+1. Get User - A Query using the JWT form the login, get user information.
+1. Created User - A Subscription to push Create User events to AppSync WSS clients.

+The Query and Mutations resolvers were implemented using Lambda Functions.
 Examples of making calling these endpoints can be found in the Jupyter notebook found in the `client` folder of this project.

-# TODO

-1. Implement GraphQL Subscription.
+The only work need for the Created User Subscription was updating the schema with a subscription specification, AppSync takes care fo the rest.
+If more complicated processing was needed, a resolver could have been added.
+The `client` directory also has an example Subscription client.